ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

    ![alt text](https://i.stack.imgur.com/by4EB.png "ReLU graph")

-Returns 0 if initial input x <=0, otherwise it just returns the inital input x
+Returns 0 if initial input x <=0, otherwise it just returns the inital input x.

+Things to do soon:

 *Look at NN implementations with PyTorch, using MNIST dataset*